Moslemjaw/VerdaWeb/RENDER_DEPLOYMENT.md

-# Render Deployment Guide - Lumière
+# Render Deployment Guide - Verda

-This guide explains how to deploy your Lumière backend on Render and keep it running 24/7.
+This guide explains how to deploy your Verda backend on Render and keep it running 24/7.

 ---